nRFCloud/application-protocols/README.md

 - A successful AGPS response does not have an entry in the `deviceToCloud` directory because it returns a raw binary response (not JSON).
 In event of an error, AGPS will return JSON, which is documented.
 - ts should be used instead of time.
 The time property is included to be backwards compatible with certain versions of asset tracker version 2 firmware.
 Future versions will use the ts property instead.
 - The Location Service `deviceToCloud` endpoints (AGPS, PGPS, CELL_POS, SCELL, and WIFI) will return a standardized JSON response in event of an error, all include an `err` property with an error code, which are documented in the [REST API error code docs](https://api.nrfcloud.com/v1#section/Error-Codes).
+- All GNSS `deviceToCloud` examples also work with GPS appId.
+This approach is deprecated and not recommended.